 The most common are:

 - Diabetes – It is important that the feet of diabetics are cared for properly.
-Many diabetics are seen by podiatrists in the NHS and I usually see those who are fortunate enough not to be considered high risk and those that would like foot care between their NHS appointments.
+Many diabetics are seen by podiatrists in the NHS and I usually see those who are fortunate enough not to be considered high risk and those who would like to be seen more regularly.

-- Rheumatoid arthritis often results in a change in foot shape which may result in a painful build up of callus over high pressure areas.
+- Rheumatoid arthritis may cause a change in foot shape which may result in a painful build up of callus over high pressure areas.

-- Parkinson’s disease – Not only do tremors make the cutting of nails difficult but the change in walking pattern can also add problems.
+- Parkinson’s disease – Not only do tremors make the cutting of nails difficult but the change in walking pattern can lead to callus and corns developing.

 - Chemotherapy can sometimes affect nails.